-The muffle furnace stabilization option, if determined to be acceptable, would provide significant benefits to PFP including: reduced dose to the operators, less complex equipment operations, utilization of existing equipment, and require only minor changes to the existing thermal stabilization processes.
+The muffle furnace stabilization option will provide significant benefits to PFP including: reduced dose to the operators, less complex equipment operations, utilization of existing equipment, and require only minor changes to the existing thermal stabilization processes.
 Start-up of polycube stabilization could be achieved as a feed shift in the muffle furnaces.
-It is anticipated that a decision on the stabilization method for polycubes will be made by January 2000.
-Integration of this stabilization approach with the other stabilization efforts and balance of plant activities will be required to determine the impact to completion of polycube stabilization.
-A basis for revising the IP completion date of August 2002 will be provided in February 2000, if necessary.
-The potential to utilize muffle furnaces for stabilization of this material is based on testing performed at
+Testing performed at PNNL and PFP on both simulated and actual polycubes have demonstrated that polycube stabilization in a one-step furnace operation can be performed safely and efficiently.
+Additional testing is underway to optimize the effective throughput.